Can Thi Theu

 Can Thi Theu upon release.
 Source: Nguyen Lan Thang

 Theu went on hunger strike for 13 days following her arrest in 2016; her health faltered as a result.
-She has been reported to be in poor health condition in prison.
+She was reported to be in poor health condition while in prison.

 The 88 Project's archives